yassato/AraAphidGWAS/manuscript/manuscript.md

 ## Field GWAS

 ### Plant genotypes
-We obtained *Arabidopsis thaliana* genotypes that were selfed and maintained as inbred lines, called "accession", from the Arabidopsis Biological Resource Center (<https://abrc.osu.edu/>).
+We obtained *Arabidopsis thaliana* genotypes that were selfed and maintained as inbred lines, called "accessions", from the Arabidopsis Biological Resource Center (<https://abrc.osu.edu/>).
 We used the same set of 196 *A. thaliana* accessions as a previous study [@sato2021neighbor] except for two trichome mutants and an ungenotyped accession.
 All of these accessions were genotyped in the RegMap [@horton2012genome] and 1001 Genomes [@alonso20161] projects.
 The list of accessions and phenotypes measured in this study is available in Table S1.